 Skip to content

-An on-policy temporal difference learning algorithm that learns action-value functions by following the current policy.
+A model-free, on-policy reinforcement learning algorithm that learns action-value functions while following the current policy.

 Need Help Understanding This Algorithm?